Most of us live in neighborhoods, and mostly, we love our neighbors. They're great, but...

 The below picture is a perfect privacy border with its rock wall and mixed conifers, but hardscaping, majestic trees, topiaries and flowering perennials aren't possible for many of us due to budget, time and space constraints.
 The opposite of a mixed border is typically a straight row of Leyland Cypress , and while useful, it's pretty dull.
 Don't worry, you can have your secret garden, or at least some privacy, by installing living walls or "screens" with a few well-placed evergreen trees and shrubs.

-- Diversify the plant material.
+Diversify the plant material.
 Let's say you plant a row of Leyland Cypress (please don't, here's why), and the bagworms show up and defoliate all of them.
 There goes your investment.
-If instead, you mixed the border with Leylands, hollies, magnolias, rhododendrons and the like, the bagworms destroy a portion of your privacy screen, replacement won't cost a fortune, and you haven't lost all of your privacy.
+If instead, you mixed the border with Leylands, hollies, magnolias, rhododendrons and the like, then the bagworms destroy a only portion of your privacy and investment.
+Replacement costs, if needed, are less and you still have some privacy wile waiting on new plants to grow in.

-- Understand the cultural conditions of your site and the requirements of the plants.
+Understand the cultural conditions of your site and the requirements of the plants.
 Ex: Magnolias will tolerate some shade, but too much shade and they provide a screen but no blooms.
 The same goes for camellias, rhododendrons and azaleas.
 They may grow providing the needed evergreen, but will not bloom if shade is dense.
 Certain conifers can tolerate more shade than others.
 Japanese cedars work in a somewhat shady setting.
-'Green Giant' arborvitaes need full sun to thrive.
+'Green Giant' arborvitaes need full sun to thrive, but can tolerate shade.
+The goal is to understand what you’re attempting.
+Don’t expect plants to perform as perfect specimens in less than ideal situations.
+Sometimes, we consider the only the functionality of the plant.
+Will it thrive in this part-sun setting (i.e. will it be full and lush, bloom, and grow quickly)?
+Or will it survive and meet the need or providing privacy (i.e. grow but not necessarily be a perfect specimen)?
 It's important to know how much sun/shade you have and what the plant's needs are before you buy.

 5 Trees for Screening